activist-security/guide/security-guide_en.md

 ------------------------------------
 Encrypt your computer!
 All further advices for software and communication means are not safe if your computer is not safe.
-**The encryption is intended against offline attacks only, if the police captures your computer unlocked, they will just copy your data.**
+**The encryption is intended against attacks on switched off computers only, if the police captures your computer unlocked, they will just copy your data.**
 A screen lock or suspend mode with a decent password is better than nothing, but the device should be powered down whenever possible.
 **If the police knocks your door, first run to your computer and press the power button until it switches off.**